Achilles Tendinopathy

 Self management

-If you're experiencing pain in the back of your heel the morning after activity, there's a couple of things you can do yourself.
+If you're experiencing pain in the back of your heel the morning after activity, there are a couple of things you can do yourself.

 Follow advice from the POLICE!